 The items (e.g. bikes) in your fleet are your core assets, and BRM facilitates making reservations against these items.
 No two rental tickets can point to the same item for the same time period.
 However, if you think about it, your inventory is actually a moving target.
 You buy items, use them, sell them.
 They become broken, serviced and repaired.
 All the while BRM is building up an increasing list of rental tickets against this moving target.
 These are links (a bit like links on a web page).

 Every night BRM performs an 'integrity check' to make sure that the LIVE reservations can be fulfilled by the fleet you currently have.
-If it detects a broken link (between a rental and its bike(s) ) it will email the primary contact of the store so that you can make the necessary change.
+If it detects a broken link (between a rental and its bike(s) ) it will email any user with Admin Privilege and Shop Manager role so that you can make the necessary change.

 You can see any current Alerts for your store by pressing on the alert icon, which will bring up your list of current alerts: